SAVE THE DATE FOR OUR 2019 ANNUAL PUBLIC FORUM ON SEPTEMBER 5, 2019 IN WASHINGTON, DC!

-Rachel R. Rath, MPH is the Deputy Director for the NEST Coordinating Center.
+Rachel R. Rath, MPH is the Chief of Staff for MDIC’s NEST Coordinating Center.
 She joins MDIC from the Patient-Centered Outcomes Research Institute (PCORI).
 Since joining PCORI in 2014, she helped build and manage the development of the PCORnet, the National Patient-Centered Clinical Research Network, a transformational effort to engage patients and leverage electronic health data to improve the speed and efficiency of clinical research in the United States.
 Most recently she focused her on governance, sustainability, and communications efforts to advance the mission of PCORnet.
 PCORI’s investment in PCORnet has exceeded $400 million from a combination of infrastructure and research investments.
 In March 2017, the PCORnet partners successfully launched an independent non-profit entity to advance the long-term sustainability of PCORnet.
 Prior to joining PCORI, she worked with disease-specific organizations including the National Multiple Sclerosis Society and the COPD Foundation and served as an Applied Behavioral Analysis (ABA) Therapist for children with Autism Spectrum Disorders.

 Rachel received her MPH in global health policy from The George Washington University and is currently pursuing an MBA from Georgetown University.